tronicboy1/lit-from-event/README.md

 # About this package

-This is a simple callback allowing users to get observable from a LitElement's HTMLElement.
+This is a decorator allowing users to get observable from a LitElement's HTMLElement.
 It waits until the first round of rendering is complete before initiating a fromEvent Observable.

 This works very similarly to the queryAsync method in Lit decorators.